 In cases where you may be liable for a hefty fine, having an experienced criminal lawyer representing you can help you get a more lenient penalty, and reduce the amount you have to pay.

 If you are facing serious charges with the likelihood of a prison sentence, having an experienced defence lawyer to represent you and prepare your case can help keep you out of jail, and mean that there is less long-term impact on you and your family.

 Spending time in custody can lead to financial hardship for your family if you are the main financial provider.

 A criminal conviction can also make it more difficult for you to find work in the future, particularly in certain occupations such as healthcare, teaching or security.

-In some cases, your lawyer may successfully be able to argue a less severe sentence, or even help you avoid a conviction altogether through a Section 10, or by getting the charges against you withdrawn.
+In some cases, your lawyer may successfully be able to argue a less severe sentence, or even help you avoid a conviction altogether through a section 10 dismissal or conditional release order, or by getting the charges against you withdrawn.

 Without legal expertise and knowledge, this can be very difficult to do this yourself, especially when you are already under the anxiety of criminal proceedings.

 Less likelihood of mistakes